usegalaxy-it/documentation/htcondor.md

 sudo systemctl enable condor
 ```

-#### Installation by `usegalaxy_eu.htcondor` Ansible role
+#### Installation by Ansible role
-You can automate the installation process using the usegalaxy_eu.htcondor Ansible role.
+You can automate the installation process using the `usegalaxy_eu.htcondor` Ansible role.
 Specify the following variables:
 **!NB: Be careful with `condor_password` variable and define it in a vault encrypted file**
 ```YAML
 - role: usegalaxy_eu.htcondor